sarah-j-smith/raylib-template/README.md

 # Changes

-Over the templates listed below what I did:
+Over the templates listed below in Credits what I did:

-* Added a header file for writing tests using [DocTest].
+* Added the [DocTest] header file for writing tests.
 * Changed the `launch.json` and `tasks.json` Project Name
 * Made the Makefile not executable
 * Added all this doco so I could remember how to use this.
 * Made a basic `main.cpp` that I liked.
 * Included the `doctest.h` header file to write tests with.
-* Added some code to demonstrate writing DocTests
+* Added some code to demonstrate writing DocTests `Character.cpp|h`
 * Updated the Recommended extensions and the files under `.vscode`

 ## Using VSCodes Test Navigator